1.4. Repeated Evaluation: For-Loops#

 end

-Using for-loops, we can write a function to compute \(s_n\):
+Using this structure, we can write a function to compute \(s_n\):

 function compute_s(n)